 Treatises (Secondary Source)

 Treatises (a fancy word for “extensively researched books that typically discuss one topic of law”) are also considered secondary sources.
 Many of these, as well as other study aids, are located in the Reserve Room and the Third Floor of the Law Library.

 American Law Reports (Secondary Source)

-Last but not least, ALRs provide summaries for specific legal issues, and include references to case law, statutes, periodical articles, and other helpful resources.
-They are located on the First Floor of the Law Library in the set of low shelves nearest the computer lab.
+ALRs provide summaries for specific legal issues, and include references to case law, statutes, periodical articles, and other helpful resources.
+They are located on the First Floor of the Law Library.